altf4/SmashBot/Readme.md

     **Chains** are the lowest level of objective that consists of a "chain" of button presses that Smashers will recognize, such as Wavedash, Jump-canceled Upsmash, etc...

-5. **Can I play SmashBot on a regular Gamecube or hacked Wii?**
+5. **Can I play SmashBot on a regular GameCube or hacked Wii?**

     For right now, SmashBot only runs on a PC as a normal computer program.
-(Meaning that Melee has to be in an emulator) But I do want to get it running on actual Gamecube/Wii hardware.
-If you'd like to help with this, let me know!
+(Meaning that Melee has to be in an emulator)

 6. **What Operating Systems does it play on?**

     SmashBot runs on Linux/OSX currently.
 Under the hood, we use a named pipe input system to Dolphin, which is *nix only.
-If you'd like there to be Windows support, feel free to take a look at the Issues section here on Github.
+If you'd like there to be Windows support, feel free to take a look at the Issues section here on GitHub.

 7. **I found a bug.
 How can I help?**